-However, we could also answer ,yes', for a nuanced judgement and a critical and questioning attitude (cf. "Questioning Mind"), which distinguishes science, allow us to critically assess social and political questions.
+However, we could also answer ,yes', for a nuanced judgement and a critical and questioning attitude ("Questioning Mind"), which distinguishes science, allow us to critically assess social and political questions.
 Just what form this critical standard takes differs both between and within disciplines.
+There are also sciences that define themselves as normative and critical of social and political developments, such as sustainability sciences.

 Many disciplines have sought a critical approach to themselves.
 Take for example critical economics (a related and growing student initiative: Netzwerk Plurale Ökonomik), critical psychology and critical medicine and health sciences.
-What these different critical schools have in common is that they want to look at the subject matter in the context of societal conditions and, in particular, question the foundations of their own ways of knowledge production (cf. Plurale Ökonomik).
+What these different critical schools have in common is that they want to look at the subject matter in the context of societal conditions and, in particular, question the foundations of their own ways of knowledge production (Plurale Ökonomik).